gabaci72/Simple-Emo-Analyses/Readme.md

 ---

+## Future Enhancements
+For more information on future enhancements and suggestions, please refer to the [Future Enhancements and Suggestions](improvements.md) document.

+## Contributing
 This `Readme.md` provides a comprehensive overview of the Sentiment Analysis Application, including its features, setup, functionality, and potential improvements.
 It serves as a good starting point for users and developers interested in understanding and contributing to the project.